Cartoon violence

 Cartoon violence is the representation of violent actions involving animated characters and situations.
 This may include violence where a character is unharmed after the action has been inflicted.
 Animated violence is sometimes partitioned into comedic and non-comedic cartoon violence.
+Popular short films and television programs with cartoon violence includes Tom and Jerry, Looney Tunes, The Simpsons, SpongeBob SquarePants, and Family Guy.

+History

+Cartoon violence has a long history of being used to incite violence against minorities, beginning with the 1898 Wilmington, North Carolina newspaper cartoons.